poxyx/bus-tracker/README.md

 # bus-tracker
-simple web base and mobile client for bus tracking apps using Google Map API
+Simple web base and mobile client for bus tracking apps using Google Map API